medialab/minet/docs/cli.md

 Inform the user about the number of calls (corresponding to the number of pages) needed to request BuzzSumo about those domain names.

 positional arguments:
-  column                      Name of the column containing the domain names. file                        CSV file containing the domain names.
+  column                      Name of the CSV column containing domain names or a single domain name. file                        CSV file containing the domain names.

 optional arguments:
   -h, --help                  show this help message and exit --rcfile RCFILE             Custom path to a minet configuration file.
   -t TOKEN, --token TOKEN     BuzzSumo API token.
-Rcfile key: buzzsumo.token.
 Can also be configured in a .minetrc file as "buzzsumo.token" or read from the MINET_BUZZSUMO_TOKEN env variable.
-  -o OUTPUT, --output OUTPUT  Path to the output file.
-By default, the results will be printed to stdout.
   --begin-date BEGIN_DATE     The date you wish to fetch articles from.
 UTC date should have the following format : YYYY-MM-DD
   --end-date END_DATE         The date you wish to fetch articles to.
-UTC date should have the following format : YYYY-MM-DD
+UTC date should have the following format : YYYY-MM-DD -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
+  -o OUTPUT, --output OUTPUT  Path to the output file.
+By default, the results will be printed to stdout.

 examples: